neoruien/python-notes/docs/index.md

 #### 1.3.1. `str`

 Strings are arrays of bytes representing unicode characters.
-However, Python does not have a *character* data type, a single character is simply a string of length 1.
+However, Python does not have a **character** data type, a single character is simply a string of length 1.

-Square brackets can be used to access elements of the string.
+When printing strings and numbers, it is better to print a description of what a value is (`str`), before the value itself (e.g. `int`).

+Strong typing violation occurs when we attempt to concatenate numbers with strings using `+`, as the presence of a number instructs Python to attempt addition which fails.

+All data types can be coerced into a string representation using `str()`.
+Therefore, we can coerce numbers into a string and concatenate them with a string afterwards.

+Python automatically coerces numbers into a string when an attempt's made to concatenate a string and a number.

 #### 1.3.2.
 List